-The two major branches of Thornton Creek have a convergence point called The Confluence along 35th Ave NE at NE 107th Street, just east of Nathan Hale High School.
+The two major branches of Thornton Creek, north and south, have a convergence point called The Confluence along 35th Ave NE at NE 107th Street, just east of Nathan Hale High School.
 Meadowbrook Pond which has been created there at The Convergence, successfully slows the flow of water, controls flooding and filters sediment and pollutants out of the water.

 Intense urban development in north Seattle in the 1950s